 These furnaces are shipped with bottom closure panel installed in bottom return-air opening.
-Remove and discard this panel when bottom return air is used.
-To remove bottom closure panel see Fig. 22 and 23.
+Remove this panel when bottom return air is used.
+This panel may be used as a roll-out shield or discard.
+To remove bottom closure panel, see Fig. 21 or 22.